New Year, New Home: Buying Your First Property in South Africa

 When the countdown began in the distance, they laughed and joined in, raising their glasses to the night.
 As the first seconds of 2026 arrived, the world erupted in joy.

 They clinked glasses and kissed under the gold and silver lights, the night sky a storm of colour.
-For a moment, it felt as though the entire world was celebrating with them, not just the turning of the year, but the start of their new life together.
+For a moment, it felt as though the entire world was celebrating with them, not only the turning of the year, but the start of their new life together.

-By the time the last fireworks faded, the valley was quiet again.
+By the time the last fireworks faded, the valley was still again.
 Emma sat on the couch, scrolling through photos she had taken that day: their key-holding moment in front of the Golden Homes board, their first lunch unpacking boxes, the fire that almost went out, and now this, her and Thabo, glasses raised, the city's lights painting them gold.

 "Do you realise," she said softly, "this is our first memory of a brand-new year, and it started right here?"